milfrisi/generative-art-generator/README.md

 The summary of steps to adapt the scaffolding to your workflow are:

-1. Add the workflow properties to `default.properties`.
+1. Add the workflow properties to `conf/default.properties`.

    The only required one is `project` that should be your project name and will be used to name the directories in HDFS and the jobs in Oozie.
 Properties are used by Oozie and are passed to the db-init scripts so they can be used as variables there during the database bootstrapping process.

+   IMPORTANT! use only alphanumeric characters, `_` and `-` for the name of your project.
+Since it will be used to name the folder in your workspace and the Hive database, it can create problems if you add any other type of character.
+In the case of the database name, dashes (`-`) will be automatically converted into underscores (`_`) and uppercase letters into lowercase ones.

 2. Add your personal properties to `<USER>.properties`.
 (Optional)